merserwis/plg_system_aimarkdown/README.md

 ---

 ## 📄 License
-This project is open-source software licensed under the [GNU General Public License v2.0 or later](LICENSE).
+This project is open-source software licensed under the [AGPL-3.0 license](LICENSE).
 ```